sfabbro/canfar.github.io/docs/quick_start_en.md

 Verify that the file is properly uploaded by pointing your browser to the [VOSpace browser interface](http://www.canfar.phys.uvic.ca/vosui).

 If you do not need batch processing, you can snapshot your VM (see below) and you are done.
-If you need batch, read along.
+If you need batch, carry on.

-### Install HTCondor for Batch
+### Preparing the VM for Batch Processing

-Batch jobs are launched using a scheduler software  called [HTCondor](http://www.htcondor.org).
+Batch jobs are launched using the [HTCondor](http://www.htcondor.org) scheduling software which launch jobs, and [cloud scheduler](http://www.cloudscheduler.org) which launch VMs according to jobs.
 HTCondor will dynamically launch jobs on the VMs (workers), connecting to the batch processing head node (the central manager).
 Your worker VM needs a HTCondor agent to connect the central manager.
 Run this script which will install HTCondor and tune the network on your VM instance:

 <div class="shell">